Atomox/ExampleCode/Notes/kubernetes.md

 ### Services
 A service sits in front of pods, and persists a front-facing IP address and DNS for the entire group of pods.
 Pods can spin up or go down, each with their own internal IP.
-We don't care, because the service sits in front, and routs all requests to and from these pods behind a single IP.
+We don't care, because the service sits in front, and routes all requests to and from these pods behind a single IP.
-- Services grab and route for anything with the same tag.
+- Services grab and routes anything with the same tag.
 - Use multiple tags for selectors.
 Only pods that have ALL tags will be selected as under that service.
   - E.G. Tag Pods: `Prod`, `B.E.`, `1.4`, and the service just `Prod` and `B.E.`, and it will include all Pods with those tags, regardless of version number.
 - Only routes to healthy pods (must pass healthcheck -- remember that endpoint in the pods definition?)